Device management

 What are demo devices?

 Demo devices are virtual Shelly devices that let you try Optimaatti without controlling any physical devices.
-They use real spot prices and the same rules/MPC logic as real devices.
+They use real spot prices and the same rule and predictive heating logic as real devices.

 Add a demo device